HCL-TECH-SOFTWARE/volt-mx-docs/docs/documentation/Iris/iris_widget_prog_guide/Content/HzImage_Properties.md

 Info property can hold any JSObject.
 After assigning the JSObject to info property, the JSObject should not be modified.
 For example,

-{% highlight voltMx %}​​​​​
+{% highlight voltMx %}
 var inf = {a: 'hello'};
 widget.info = inf; //works
 widget.info.a = 'hello world';
 //This will not update the widget info a property to Hello world.
-//widget.info.a will have old value as hello.​
+//widget.info.a will have old value as hello.
-{% endhighlight %}​​​​​
+{% endhighlight %}

 Syntax